-Throughout 2019, as part of my Stuck-Unstuck project, I'll be posting about the myriad ways in which we humans often feel hopelessly stuck in our lives - personally, professionally, and creatively.
+As part of my on-going Stuck-Unstuck project, I'll be exploring and posting occasionally about the myriad ways in which we humans often feel hopelessly stuck in our lives - personally, professionally, and creatively.
 These illustrated posts will be divided into three categories: personal stories (from all of you); advice (in the form of flow charts, maps, info-graphs, comics, and whatever other creative medium might suggest itself to me in the moment); and 4-day challenges (which can be completed, start-to-finish, in four days, like magic).

 Today's post is a personal story, and one of my favorites.
 I actually watched it unfold, when a dear friend decided to get unstuck emotionally by legally changing her name.
 It's a radical solution that wouldn't make sense for most of us, but as you'll see, the decision made perfect sense for her.